 Conditional promises to give are not recognized as contribution revenue and receivables until the conditions have been substantially met.
-For the years ended August 31, 2022 and 2021, there were no conditional promises outstanding.
+Conditional promises outstanding for the years ended August 31, 2022 and 2021 were \$-0-.

 Contributions of assets other than cash are recorded at their estimated fair value.
 Contributions of services are recognized if the services received (a) create or enhance nonfinancial assets or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.